About the Safeguarding Board for Northern Ireland

 The SBNI is made up of key member organisations from the statutory, community and voluntary sectors.
 We will work with these organisations, professions and the wider community, who are concerned about the protection and wellbeing of children.

 As a Board we will strive to improve learning, enhance practice and ensure that children’s voices are at the centre of all that is done by the organisations and professionals who together make up the child protection system.

 By doing this, we believe that the system will work in a more coordinated and effective way and year on year children will be better protected and kept safer.

-Regulation 17 of the Safeguarding Board for Northern Ireland (SBNI) 2011 Regulations requires the SBNI to undertake Case Management Reviews (CMR), in accordance with the CMR guidance laid out in Annex B of the Guidance to the Safeguarding Board for Northern Ireland (SBNI).
+Regulation 17 of the Safeguarding Board for Northern Ireland 2011 Regulations requires the SBNI to undertake Case Management Reviews (CMR), in accordance with Annex B of the Guidance to the Safeguarding Board for Northern Ireland (Department of Health, 2014).

 Committees and Panels

 The SBNI undertakes its aims and objectives through a series of committees and panels on areas like Child Protection, Child Sexual Exploitation, Domestic Violence & Abuse, Mental Health and Online Safety.

 The SBNI also has five local area safeguarding panels co-terminus with the five trust boundaries, and a Case Management Review (CMR) Panel.